 fixed fee for afternoon hearing - $300

 If your matter leads us into a complex area of the law or to a trial and additional expertise is needed to assist you, you may decide you need the advice of a barrister.
 We will ask the barrister to quote for his or her work.
-You will decide if you want the barrister to go ahead and, if you do, you will need to agree to pay the barrister’s fees and costs when the matter has finished.
+You will decide if you want the barrister to go ahead and, if you so, you will need to agree in writing that you will pay the barrister’s fees and costs when the matter has finished.
 The barrister can't start work until we have that agreement.

 The barrister’s fees and costs are additional to our professional fees and costs.